-Sonlight Language Arts J covers literature, grammar, composition, and vocabulary using real books, dictation, creative expression (various forms of writing), and discussion.
-The course is recommended for students in grades eight through ten, although it seems best for eighth or ninth graders because of both the literature selections and the fact that it serves as a survey type course.
+Sonlight Language Arts J covers literature, grammar, composition, and vocabulary using real books, dictation, creative written expression, and discussion.
+The course is recommended for students in grades eight through ten, although it seems best for eighth or ninth graders because of both the literature selections and the fact that it serves as a literature-survey type course.

 Sixteen novels are used along with the Language Arts J Instructor’s Guide.
 Among the novels are The Thief, The Gammage Cup, Treasure Island, Mrs. Frisby and the Rats of NIMH, A Christmas Carol, and The Phantom Tollbooth.
 It’s a diverse and interesting collection of literary works.
-You can purchase the novels as part of a complete package, but you should be able to borrow many of them from the library if you plan ahead with requests for books at the times they are needed.
+You can purchase the novels as part of a complete package, but if you plan ahead and request books from the library, you should be able to borrow many of them.

-The instructor’s guide comes as loose-leaf pages with pre-punched holes for you to insert into your own binder.
-The guide has four sections.
-The first explains how to use the course.
-This is critical information for parents to read since it explains the unusual methodology.
+The instructor’s guide has four sections and comes as loose-leaf pages with pre-punched holes for you to insert into your own binder.
+The first section explains how to use the course—critical information for parents to read since it explains the unusual methodology.

 The second section presents weekly lesson plans with detailed instructions for each day.
 Student activity sheets at the end of each week’s lesson plans are to be removed and given to students to complete.
 (If you are teaching more than one student or reuse the course, you will need to order additional sets of student activity pages.)
 Student activity pages integrate instruction with exercises and assignments, so parents need not explain each activity.

 The third section of the instructor’s guide, Reading Assignments and Notes, provides detailed notes for the novels with a brief overview of each book and its setting, vocabulary words with definitions, cultural literacy terms and their meanings, and discussion questions.
 Discussion questions are primarily at the comprehension level, although they occasionally challenge students’ critical thinking skills.